tamasbelinszky/thestreakapp/README.md

 - Analytics tools: GTM, Posthog
 - Scheduler: Evaluate and reopen streaks for the specified period
 - Conversational AI trained to assist with maintaining focus, setting, and achieving goals
+- Auto-complete streak: an option for users to set streaks that automatically increase per period.

 ## Todos